-From 16th – 20th November 2015 the World will be celebrating GIS and will mark the GIS Day on Wednesday 18th November, 2015..Read More on Gis Day Celebrations
+From 16th – 20th November 2015 the World celebrated GIS and marked the GIS Day on Wednesday 18th November, 2015..Read More on Gis Day Celebrations

 The event was held on 17th and 18th September.Theme of the conference was learning more and more about GeoSpatial Technologies.

 Postgraduate defence takes place every month.Details of the same will be posted on the school of environmental studies website

 The intakes to school of environmental studies takes place at different times in the course of the year.